-Key opinion leader marketing, also known as KOL marketing, is just one of the many tools you can utilize to boost your marketing’s effectiveness.
-This practice revolves around endorsements from individuals who are qualified experts in your product’s field.
+Key Opinion Leader marketing, also known as KOL marketing, is just one of the many tools you can utilize to boost your marketing’s effectiveness.
+This practice revolves around endorsements from Key Opinion Leaders, who are Chinese social media influencers and qualified experts in your product’s field.
 While it is most prevalent on social media, KOL marketing can also be employed in traditional television, radio, and print campaigns.

 Need a cost effective TP (Tmall Partner) to sell in China?